-Shares held by our officers, directors and significant stockholders, who together hold % of our outstanding common stock as of , 2015, are subject to lock-up agreements as described under Underwriting-Lock-up Agreements.
+Shares held by our officers, directors and significant stockholders, who together will hold % of our outstanding common stock after the offering are subject to lock-up agreements as described under Underwriting-Lock-up Agreements.
+In addition, an additional % of our outstanding common stock will be subject to the lock-up provisions in our Stockholders Agreement after consummation of the offering.